clin-projects/bitcoin-fraud/README.md

 The objective is to predict whether the pairs in the test data traded or not with the individuals in the training set

-# Models implemented
+# Models

+We used the following models

-We implemented singular value decomposition (SVD), k-means clustering (four versions), and support vector machine (SVM)
+1. singular value decomposition (SVD)

+2. k-means clustering (four versions)

+3. support vector machine (SVM)

 # Work-in-progress